Hyperlexia - what is hyperlexia - child with hyperlexia. Bright Tots - Information on child development - Autism information.

 Behavior

-speech and language attempts are mainly echolalic.
-Language is used in "chunks" and “whole phrases” and even entire
+language attempts are mainly echolalic.
+Language is used in "chunks" and “whole phrases” and even entire dialogues may be

-dialogues may be used as conversation.
+used as conversation.
 There are abnormalities in the form and content of language when they speak.
+It varies from

-It varies from unemotional, high and low voice pitches, perseveration, pronoun reversals and peculiar use of words or
+unemotional, high and low voice pitches, perseveration, pronoun reversals and peculiar use of words or phrases.

-phrases.
 Comprehending of a single word, exceeds comprehension of sentences.
-Reading may come naturally, however
+Reading may come naturally, however they may not

-difficulties in holding social conversations continue.
-This pattern of language acquisition is similar to that of many high-
+holding social conversations continue.
+This pattern of language acquisition is similar to that of many high-functioning autistic

-functioning autistic children.
+children.
 Difficulties with social language persist in autistic individuals throughout adulthood.
+Individuals with Asperger's

-Individuals with Asperger's syndrome are reported to have developed good grammatical language skills though they too
+syndrome are reported to have developed good grammatical language skills though they too have difficulty comprehending

 Hyperlexia children exhibit many of the behaviors typically associated with autism: self-stimulating behaviors.
 Routine,

-5, they became able to participate in structured interactive games with peers and imaginative play develops.
-Difficulty in
+became able to participate in structured interactive games with peers and imaginative play develops.
+Difficulty in socializing

-may also be true for high-functioning autistic children, though there may be other factors which would cause autistic
+also be true for high-functioning autistic children, though there may be other factors which would cause autistic behaviors to

 Diagnosis